Muddy’s bang-up-to-date guide to Newbury

 Want to visit this buzzy West Berkshire market town, but have no idea what to see, do and try?
 I do!
 I do!

-It’s home to the Queen’s favourite racecourse and Downton Abbey – the most famous period dramas in the world.
+It was voted Berkshire’s Best Place to Live in 2022.
+It’s home to the Queen’s favourite racecourse and Downton Abbey – the most famous period drama in the world.
 But it’s so much more.
 There’s a cool cultural scene and a gaggle of indie businesses showing some leg to the retail giants.
 Put away that twinset and pearls and sashay this way for the inside track on where to eat, sleep and socialise in Newbury.

 There’s no shortage of places to scoff and quaff.
-The Newbury is a gastropub with a stellar reputation.
-It has phenomenal gin distillery/ private dining room, roof terrace and cocktail bar.
+Loosen your waistband and head to the recently spruced Hare and Hounds.
+It’s a lush country inn with 30 boutique rooms and reputation for fab pub food, all thanks to its delicious farm to fork menu.
 Get your grill on at the new Smoke House restaurant Chequers Hotel – a Grade II listed coaching inn with a lovely garden to soak up some rays.
-Other firm favourites are The Sushi Maki and Arigato – catnip to London ex-pats desperate for a sashimi fix.
+Oh, and The Sushi Maki is catnip to London expats desperate for a sashimi fix.

 For posh nosh, book in at Henry & Joe’s on Cheap Street.
 It’s a small but perfectly formed restaurant and had Michelin Inspectors salivating.
 Alternatively, follow the Michelin Star out of the town centre and you’ll find The Woodspeen, pretty plates are also being served at The Vineyard where Chef Tom Scade’s gastronomic gallery of dishes are wowing guests.